 However, for those regularly flying long distances (i.e. flight attendants, business travelers, pilots), jet lag can become chronic.
 This happens because the internal clock is constantly out of sync, which can cause sleep problems and affect a person’s overall health over time.

-How to beat jet lag quickly and enjoy your trip
+How to get over jet lag and enjoy your trip

 No matter how far you’re traveling, there are steps you can take to reduce the effects of jet lag: